-- 1. Configure the settings as follows: - Logging The Detailed (for troubleshooting) option performs detailed logging for Bromium Support to diagnose controllerrelated problems.
-Set this option to Standard during normal operation and to reduce disk space usage if it is an issue. - Secret Key A randomly generated string used by the controller for cryptographic signing.
+- 1. Configure the settings as follows: - Logging Set this option to Standard during normal operation and to reduce disk space usage if it is an issue.
+The Detailed (for troubleshooting) option performs detailed logging for Bromium Support to diagnose controller-related problems. - Secret Key A randomly generated string used by the controller for cryptographic signing.
 It should be set when the server is initially configured.
+To create a secret key, click Generate.